czhoward/tfpro-challenges/challenge-2/Readme.md

 #### 1. Deploy the Resources

-Deploy all the resources by running `terraform apply -auto-approve`
+Deploy all the resources by running `terraform apply -auto-approve`.
+The AMI is going to likely be out of date so use `aws ec2 describe-images --owners amazon`

 #### 2. Replace Hard Coded Value with Data Source